-Major Drilling's long-term sustainability depends on us serving as: stewards of the environment where we work; valued contributors to the communities where we operate; and responsible corporate citizens in the eyes of our workforce, clients, local communities, shareholders and other external stakeholders.
-During the year, Major Drilling has further consolidated our efforts under a formalized ESG Framework for our global operations that is underpinned by an ESG Policy that reflects our organization's core values and ESG commitments.
+Major Drilling is well positioned, as a leader in specialized drilling, to help discover the resources required to drive the green energy transition for building a better future.
+Our long-term sustainability depends on us serving as: stewards of the environment where we work; valued contributors to the communities where we operate; and responsible corporate citizens in the eyes of our workforce, clients, local communities, shareholders and other external stakeholders.
+The Company's ESG framework for our global operations is underpinned by an ESG policy that reflects the organization's core values and ESG commitments.

-The Company's ESG approach includes:
+Our ESG approach includes:

-- strong corporate governance practices; - industry-leading health & safety efforts; - impactful contributions to the local communities where we operate; - pursuing our Diversity Policy objectives at all levels of the organization and seeking to increase female representation in the field; and - company-wide environmental management initiatives including participation in CDP reporting as part of broader efforts to identify and exploit potential opportunities for greenhouse gas emissions reduction, and exploring technologies and opportunities to reduce water use.
+- strong corporate governance practices; - industry-leading health & safety efforts; - impactful contributions to the local communities where we operate; - pursuing our Diversity Policy objectives at all levels of the organization and seeking to increase female representation across our workforce; and - company-wide environmental management initiatives, including ongoing annual public disclosure of our greenhouse gas "GHG" emissions, the development of a Decarbonization Roadmap to identify and exploit potential opportunities for GHG emission reductions, and exploring technologies and opportunities to reduce water use.